modernmt/modernmt/README.md

 - Enterprise Customer Support via Video Conference Call, Phone and Email on business hours and optionally 24x7.
 - Custom developments billed per hour of work.

+MMT Enterprise is avaialble in 3 operating modes:
+- On **Customer Premises**.
+Maxmimum security, higher cost for throughput and high availability.
+- On **dedicated servers** on Amazon Web Services.
+Excellent security, mid cost for throughput and high availability.
+- **Shared servers** on Amazon Web Services.
+Good Security, Low cost for excellent throughput and high availability.

 For any information please email Marcello Federico, mrcfdr@gmail.com